-Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Patrol
+Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Agency

 "This is a small town and so there have been confrontations around town amongst other people," Rate said, according to MTPR.
 "There have been issues at Ana and Mimi's (Martha's) place of employment.
 So it's just fair to say that folks know that this is out there, and they don't like the fact that Ana and Mimi are standing up for their rights."

-The lawsuit also alleges that Suda and Hernandez had narrowly missed being detained earlier in 2018, when a CBP agent who saw them dancing one night took photos of them which he shared with other agents, along with a message: "There are two Mexicans at the bar."
+The lawsuit also alleges that Suda and Hernandez had narrowly missed being detained earlier in 2018, when a CBP agent who saw them dancing one night took photos of them that he shared with other agents, along with a message: "There are two Mexicans at the bar."

 The incident might have resulted in the pair being detained, the suit says, if another agent hadn't replied that he recognized the women — and that they were friends with his wife.

-Contrary to the CBP agent's statement that Spanish isn't spoken often in Havre, the lawsuit states that a local radio station broadcasts in the language, and that despite having a population of fewer than 10,000 people, the town is home to "a strong and vibrant Latinx community."
+Contrary to the CBP agent's statement that Spanish isn't spoken often in Havre, the lawsuit states that a local radio station broadcasts in the language and that despite having a population of fewer than 10,000 people, the town is home to "a strong and vibrant Latinx community."